sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 ### Solving MCPs

 There are several ways to determine the equilibrium in this game.
 We can follow one of the three methods :
-* This MCP can be solved directly either with dedicated solvers such as PATH or as a feasibility problem (NLP or MILP) using optimization solvers.
-In simple cases, you can determine the equilibrium solution analytically by deriving best response functions (see further in the Section on Nash-Cournot Games).
+* This MCP can be solved directly either with dedicated solvers such as PATH or as a feasibility problem (NLP or MILP) using optimisation solvers.
+In simple cases, you can determine the equilibrium solution analytically by deriving best response functions (see further in the Section on Nash-Cournot games).
 Larger problems, however, are very challenging to solve directly as we are - by definition, due to the complementarity conditions - dealing with non-linear problems.
 * Apply price-search algorithms and iterative methods.
 The general principle of such methods is as follows: we start by making an educated guess on what the equilibrium price $\lambda$ in the game is.
 We present this price to each of the agents in the game and solve their decision problems.
 Those solutions are optimal from their perspective, but may not ensure that demand and supply are matched (Eq.
 (2)).
 Based on the mismatch in demand and supply, we adjust the price $\lambda$ accordingly and repeat this process until we have found the equilibrium price $\lambda$.
-We will not cover these techniques in this course.
+We will not cover these techniques here.
-* For some MCPs, we can derive an equivalent optimization problem (EOP) and solve it using optimization solvers, such as Yalmip, used during the course.
-This builds on the notion that if we can find an optimization problem that is described by the same set of KKT conditions as the MCP, solutions to that optimization problem will -- by defintion -- also be solutions to the MCP.
+* For some MCPs, we can derive an equivalent optimisation problem (EOP) and solve it like we do other problems - using mathematical programming languages such as YALMIP or Pyomo and solvers such as Gurobi.
+This builds on the notion that if we can find an optimisation problem that is described by the same set of KKT conditions as the MCP, solutions to that optimisation problem will -- by definition -- also be solutions to the MCP.

 Comparing the KKTs of the **concatenated problem {eq}`MCP_KKT`** with those of the **market-clearing problem {eq}`market_clearing`**, we can deduce that there is a difference in the following constraints :